 How Do I Know If My Child Has Been Lead Poisoned?

 The only way to know if a child is lead poisoned is to have him or her tested by a physician.
 Children under six years old should be tested annually.
 Ask your physician or contact your local health department to get your child tested.
 Medicaid and most insurance plans cover testing.
-The Centers for Disease Control and Prevention (CDC) has designated a blood lead level of over10 µg/dL (micrograms per deciliter) as lead poisoned, however many studies have shown that even lower levels can have negative effects.
+The Centers for Disease Control and Prevention (CDC) has designated a blood lead level of over 5 µg/dL (micrograms per deciliter) as lead poisoned, however many studies have shown that even lower levels can have negative effects.

 How big is the Lead Problem in Detroit?